apinf/api-guidelines/response-codes.md

 **403 Forbidden** indicates that the request is valid and the client is authenticated, but the client is not allowed access the page or resource for any reason.
 E.g sometimes the authorized client is not allowed to access the directory on the server.

 **404 Not Found** indicates that the requested resource is not available now.

+_TBD: Is 404 good response code for DELETE, when resource is already deleted?_

 **410 Gone** indicates that the requested resource is no longer available which has been intentionally moved.